- African chiefdoms

 The plough also made it possible for farmers to plant more crops, but this would require more land.
 The land belonged to the community and some members had the right to plant and harvest crops to feed the group.
 Some farms were larger than others, but everyone had a right to land.

 African farmers had much larger herds of cattle than Khoikhoi farmers, but their animals were also very important.
 The cattle didn't belong to the group, but were the property of individuals.
-They were a symbol of power and wealth because they provided milk and meat, skin for clothes, and horns for containers.
+They were a symbol of power and wealth because they provided milk and meat, skin for clothes and horns for containers.
 Their droppings were used as fuel for fires and for plastering walls and floors in houses.
-They were used as a form of money to pay fines or for “lobola”, or bride price.
+They were used as a form of money to pay fines.
+They were also used to pay “lobola” (bride price).
 When a young man wanted to marry a girl he would have to give the girl's father a certain amount of cattle.

 Where did they come from?